-Sometimes, hackers tend to create a fake story or event to extract money from the users.
+Sometimes, hackers tend to create fake stories or events to extract money from users.
 For example- You might get a call from a hacker who will claim that your relative met with an accident and is admitted to XYZ hospital, where the bill amount is Rs.10XXXXX.
 To many, this would look like a genuine situation, and without delay, you would pay the required amount for the treatment.
 Such calls are common when it comes to Social Engineering

 Fraudulent Donation and Fundraisers